ska-telescope/ska-pss-protest/docs/src/install.rst

    export PYTHON_KEYRING_BACKEND=keyring.backends.null.Keyring
    poetry install --without dev

+If you are planning to contribute to ProTest, run the git clone command above.
 If you have an existing clone, you can check whether you have the correct submodules (made available by --recursive) by running

 .. code-block:: bash